FORGET EVERYTHING YOU KNOW1 of 12

 For decades, Winter Soldier operated in secret, even training other Marvel characters such as Black Widow and the All-New Wasp, and being used by the Soviets as a weapon to shape politics during the Cold War.

-Bucky's history isn't so secret anymore, as he's gone on to operate as Captain America in Steve's stead, and lead several teams, including the current iteration of the Thunderbolts.
+Bucky's history isn't so secret anymore, as he's gone on to operate as Captain America in Steve's stead, and lead several teams, including a recent iteration of the Thunderbolts.

 Wolverine's actual history, finally revealed in 2001's Wolverine: Origin, dates him back to the 19th century, as the child of a servant of a wealthy landowner.